edwardoWaxo/JHA-EdWax-CodeAssignment/JHA.WebServices/ReadMe.txt

 	If you use Postman, please import these and use them to start and report statistics on the Twitter sample stream.

+	To run this application:

+	Open the VS solution and build and ensure there are no errors (use the default Debug configuration).
+	Press F5 or click the green arrow in fron of the text "IIS Expresss (Firefox)" in the VS File menu.
+This will start the webservices.
+	Start the stream process by using the provided Postman script "Start and consume Twitter sample stream" Periodically get the stream statistics by using the provided Postman script "GET Twitter Feed Statistical Results (on demand)"

 	Thanks,

 	Ed Wax